TIGRLab/TIGRSlurm-Docs/README.md

 ```

 - `JobID` is an ID which uniquely identifies the job
 - `JobName` is the name given to the job.
-By default it is the name of the script but see `point to directives` for details on how to customize this
+By default it is the name of the script but see `['directives'](#directives)` for details on how to customize this
 - `Account` will always be tigrlab on our local Kimel cluster
 - `AllocCPUS` is how many CPUs were given to the ask
 - `State` describes Job state and can either be `COMPLETED`, `RUNNING`, `PENDING`, or possibly `FAILED`